-The Roma Project has been involved and supported several European Funded Projects since 2014.
+The Roma Project has been involved in and supported several European Funded Projects since 2014.

 RICHES: RECALIBRATING RELATIONSHIPS